-- 1. Adopt a resolution adopting a transportation policy establishing Vehicle Miles Traveled as the methodology for analyzing transportation environmental impacts in compliance with State Law. - 2.
-Do not adopt a resolution adopting a transportation policy establishing Vehicle Miles Traveled as the methodology for analyzing transportation environmental impacts in compliance with State Law and provide staff further direction.
+- 1. Adopt a resolution recommending that the City Council adopt a transportation policy establishing Vehicle Miles Traveled as the methodology for analyzing transportation environmental impacts in compliance with State Law. - 2.
+Do not adopt a resolution recommending that the City Council adopt a transportation policy relating to Vehicle Miles Traveled to comply with State Law and provide staff further direction.